Table of Contents

 - Warehouse Management Systems (WMS) and CRM systems;

-- External sources such as weather forecasting or reports on traffic.
+- External sources, such as weather forecasts or traffic reports.

-Note that you need to have a data storage solution ready before starting the information collection process.
-We recommend cloud storage such as Amazon S3 or Google Cloud Storage due to its scalability and efficiency.
-We also recommend consulting with an expert IT provider who will help you set up and configure your cloud solution properly.
+Note that you need a data storage solution in place before starting the information collection process.
+We recommend cloud storage services such as Amazon S3 or Google Cloud Storage for their scalability and efficiency.
+We also recommend consulting cloud experts to help you properly set up and configure your cloud solution.

 Select the right analytics tools

-We’ve already mentioned that big data requires specialized analytics tools so the next step is to select the right ones.
-Some of the most popular tools for that include Apache Spark, Hadoop, and Snowflake.
-Let’s review the most well-known one, Apache Spark, for your better understanding of what such tools offer.
+Big data requires specialized analytics tools, so the next step is to select the right ones.
+Some of the most popular solutions include Apache Spark, Hadoop, and Snowflake, as well as analytical databases like Clickhouse and data build tools such as Transformation Orchestrator.
+Let’s review Apache Spark to understand its capabilities better.

-As the official website says, Apache Spark is a unified engine for large-scale data analytics.
-What it means is that the tool is suitable for working with big data in terms of data engineering, machine learning, data science, and analytics.
-This is very convenient since you can manage all your data-related projects from a single platform.
+Apache Spark is a unified engine for large-scale analytics.
+It works with big data in terms of data engineering, machine learning, and data science.
+You can manage all your data-related projects from a single platform that offers high speed and flexibility.
 Apache Spark supports Python, SQL, Scala, Java, and R, and provides an array of libraries and frameworks for convenient work with big data.

 Train the team